-I have a tendency to accumulate preps that I like, for example flashlights, knifes and back packs.
+I have a tendency to accumulate preps that I like, for example, flashlights, knives, and backpacks.
 Now I have too many of all three, but it seems like I am always getting more.
 The ones I am not using go into storage or I give to my grandchildren to use.
-The other day I got a nice little grab and go bag that is genuine Dutch Army Surplus, that I intent to use for myself.
+The other day I got a nice little grab-and-go bag that is genuine Dutch Army Surplus, that I intend to use for myself.

 The interior of the bag is divided into three sections.
 I have been playing with the pack while I decide exactly what to carry in it.
 I have been able to load a good four day’s supply of food into the two side pockets.
 In the interior, I have loaded a poncho and poncho liner, they took most of one of the three compartments.
-I intent to add a fire starting kit, Sawyer mini water filter, a hank of 550 cord and a small first aid kit.
-This will leave me plenty of room for clothing, a knife and flashlight.
+I intend to add a fire starting kit, Sawyer mini water filter, a hank of 550 cord, and a small first aid kit.
+This will leave me plenty of room for clothing, a knife, and a flashlight.

 The pack has nice well-padded shoulder straps and is quite comfortable to carry.
 The only thing I might change would be to add a waist belt.
 There is a handle at the top of the bag for easy carrying.
 The bag has webbing stitched onto the lid and main compartment to attach more gear if needed.